Family Mediation

 The efficiency of Collaborative practice and Mediation

-Dispute resolution via Mediation or Collaborative practice can be arranged in a timely manner and satisfactory outcomes can be reached relatively quickly.
-With either method, negotiations usually take place either over a number of sessions or during one day, depending on the complexity of the dispute.
-By using either Mediation or Collaborative practice settlements can usually be reached after 6 to 8 hours of negotiation.
-Sometimes, Collaborative practice may take longer depending on the complexity of the dispute and whether other support professionals need to be consulted.
+Dispute resolution via Mediation or Collaborative practice can be arranged promptly, and satisfactory outcomes can be reached relatively quickly.
+With either method, negotiations usually take place over several sessions or during one day, depending on the complexity of the dispute.
+Settlements can usually be reached after 6 to 8 hours of negotiation.
+Sometimes, Collaborative practice may take longer, depending on the complexity of the dispute and whether other support professionals need to be consulted.

-Aylward Game Solicitors Incorporating James Noble Family Law Brisbane specialise in Mediation and Family Dispute Resolution.
+Aylward Game Solicitors Family Law Brisbane specialises in Mediation and Family Dispute Resolution.

 Mediation is a style of dispute resolution where an independent person helps you and your ex-partner resolve any disagreements.
 This can be for division of property, child support, parenting issues or spousal maintenance.
 Mediators do not give legal advice.
 They assist the parties to negotiate an agreement that is fair.
 Family Law offers a mediation service.